MudSnail/Determining-Location-Accuracy/README.md

 ![image](./Images/Model_Accuracies.png)

 The biggest take away is that there was only one major difference between Model 3 and Model 4.
 Both used XGBoost, but Model 4 included another column that had 36% of missing data, which this model can handle.
-This increased the accuracy by 2% as well as the F1 Score for two categories.
+This increased the accuracy by 2% as well.
+Looking more closely we can see that the F1 Score (ie. Sensitivity and Specificity of the model to predict the target values) increased for two categories.

 ![image](./Images/Model_Comparison.png)